 What does Classic Blue sound like?
 “Vivid nostalgia…an underwater, ethereal sound;” “a classic nostalgic song that takes us to a place of comfort and familiarity.”

 As Pressman pointed out, the name of the color is of high importance.
 She cited “Brown Dirt vs. Chocolate Fudge” as an example.
 Both are shades of brown, but both conjure very different ideas.
-PCI chose a blue because blue is “imprinted on our psyches as a restful color [and] brings a sense of tranquility.”
+PCI chose a blue because blue is “imprinted on our psyches as a restful color [and] brings a sense of peace and tranquility to the human spirit, offering refuge.”
 They felt the shade re-centered our thoughts and fostered resilience, something a lot of people find themselves needing to employ in today’s turbulent times.

 Leatrice Eiseman, Executive Director of the Pantone Color Institute, stated, “We are living in a time that requires trust and faith.
 It is this kind of consistency and confidence that is expressed by…Classic Blue, a solid and dependable blue hue we can always rely on…A boundless blue evocative of the vast and infinite evening sky, Classic Blue encourages us to look beyond the obvious to expand our thinking; challenging us to think more deeply, increase our perspective, and open the flow of communication.”